John S. Jacobs: Enslaved youth

+Anti-slavery activism

 1845 daguerreotype of Walker's branded hand by photographers Southworth & Hawes.

 After returning after three and a half years, John S. Jacobs, as he called himself after his escape to freedom, (Note: Yellin interpretes the "S." as a compliment to his last owner, Sam Sawyer.
-John S. Jacobs himself writes about his relationship to Sawyer, "The lawyer [Sawyer] I have quite a friendly feeling for, and would be pleased to meet him as a countryman and a brother, but not as a master.") became more and more involved with the abolitionists led by William Lloyd Garrison.
-In November 1847, he went on a four-and-a-half-month lecturing tour together with captain Jonathan Walker.
-Walker, a white man, showed his hand as proof of the slaveholders' barbaric brutality.
+John S. Jacobs himself writes about his relationship to Sawyer, "The lawyer [Sawyer] I have quite a friendly feeling for, and would be pleased to meet him as a countryman and a brother, but not as a master.") settled in Boston, Massachusetts.
+Slavery had long been abolished in Massachusetts, and anti-slavery sentiment was strong in Boston, where William Lloyd Garrison published his Liberator.
+Still, Black refugees from the South could be transported back to slavery, and their helpers, like Charles Turner Torrey, sometimes faced long terms of imprisonment.
+Jacobs soon became an active member of the city's vibrant African-American community, which numbered about 2,000.
+He joined the African-American Adelphic Union Library Association which organized lectures on various subjects including oratory, promoting the idea of self-improvement.
+Soon, he would also take part in the activities of the New England Freedom Association, helping fugitives from the slave states.
+William Cooper Nell, the "glue that held Black Boston together", soon called Jacobs his "adopted Brother".

+By 1847, Jacobs had established his fame as an able and committed abolitionist.
+Garrison's American Anti-Slavery Society invited him to join captain Jonathan Walker on a four-and-a-half-month lecturing tour.
+Walker, a White man, showed his hand as proof of the slaveholders' barbaric brutality.
 The hand had been branded with the letters SS (meaning "slave stealer") after he had tried to assist a group of fugitives.

 After that, Jacobs undertook other lecture tours for the abolitionist cause on his own.
 Early in 1849, he went on a 16-day tour together with Frederick Douglass, who had made his escape from slavery in 1838 only weeks before Jacobs had made his.
 (Note: Yellin gives the date of Jacobs's escape as "Late autumn".)

+From December 1847 through the autumn of 1849, Jacobs spent at least 450 days on the lecturing circuit, travelling mostly on foot in all kinds of weather.
+As can be seen from his reports printed in Douglass’s North Star and Garrison’s Liberator, he found an interested and kind audience in some places, but was harressed or even threatened in others.
+The reception was especially negative in places where president Zachary Taylor, an enslaver of 131 persons, had strong support.

-For a short period in 1849, Jacobs, with the help of his sister Harriet, took over the management of the "Anti-Slavery Office and Reading Room" in Rochester, New York, which was situated in the same building as Douglass's newspaper The North Star.
+For a short period in 1849, Jacobs, with the help of his sister Harriet, took over the management of the "Anti-Slavery Office and Reading Room" in Rochester, New York, which was situated in the same building as Douglass's newspaper North Star.